osrf/gazebo_tutorials/color_model/tutorial_7.md

 At the end of this section you'll know where color parameters for lights and models are, and how they can be tweaked.

 ### Setting the Color Components of Lights
-Light color must be specified in the world SDF file.
+Light color can be specified in the world SDF file.
 Ambient light is set globally in [&lt;scene&gt;](http://sdformat.org/spec?ver=1.6&elem=scene#scene_ambient).
 The amount of ambient light in the world is a design choice that is up to you.
 An indoor world may need a large global ambient light since every wall and surface is an opportunity to reflect light.